jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 bind keyword.
 See HAProxy
 [bind keyword doc](#https://docs.haproxy.org/2.8/configuration.html#4-bind).

-On v0.17 these configuration keys changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations.
-If used as annotation, they need to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.
+On v0.17 these configuration keys changed from `Global` to `Frontend` scope, which means they can be used now as Ingress annotations, provided that the ingress resource references a custom frontend.
+See [HTTP Frontends](#http-frontends) on how to reference a custom frontend using annotation.
+Listening bind keys need also `allow-local-bind` as `True` in order to allow configuration from ingress annotations.
+Note that allowing listening bind via annotation can lead to overlap if the user configures, in the ingress resource level, the same listening port used by another frontend.

+{{< alert title="Warning" color="warning" >}}
+`allow-local-bind` allows to customize the bind declaration using ingress annotations.
+Note that HAProxy Ingress applies the bind configuration verbatim, without validating if it conflicts with other frontends.
+If this configuration is allowed, an user having write access to ingress resources can create a listening bind configuration that conflicts with the global ones.
+{{< /alert >}}

 Configuration examples: